 Postsecondary and Career Readiness Points Earned Points Eligible Total %

-Graduation Rate (50%) 5 10
+Graduation Rate (50%) 10

 College Entrance/Placement Exams (25%) 5

 Advanced Opportunities (25%) 5

-Total 15 20
+Total 20

-Percentage of Points on Weighted Total То tal/ 15-20=X%
+Percentage of Points on Weighted Total Total/20 =X%

 Total Points Awarded X 30 (Schools with Grade 12) N/A (All other Schools)

 The percentage of points awarded will be scaled for the total points for schools with a grade 12 to the appropriate weighting.
 For example, a high school that receives 8 points for graduation rate, 4 points for College Entrance/Placement Exams and 4 points for Advanced Opportunities with have earned weighted points of 8, 4 and 4, respectively for a total of 16/20 points.
-Based on the 13/1516/20 points, the school will have received 86.780% of the points and will be given 26 24 of the 30 total points for this metric.
+Based on the 16/20 points, the school will have received 80% of the points and will be given 24 of the 30 total points for this metric.
 Schools with no grade 12 will not be rated on this metric.
 The distribution of the points for schools without grade 12 is more heavily weighted in the first three metrics.